Levin College of Law

 Applicants to the J.D. program must have a U.S. bachelor’s degree or international equivalent (in any field) conferred prior to the first day of law classes of the application year.

-Note: Valid LSAT test scores are included as a part of the LSAC CAS Report and cannot be waived from your application.
-If you elect to apply with a GRE score, you must request all scores be sent directly from ETS to UF Law.
+Valid LSAT test scores are included as a part of the LSAC CAS Report and cannot be waived from your application.
+However, if you take the GRE, you may choose not to submit your GRE score(s) to UF Law.
+If you elect to apply with a GRE score, you must request that your score(s) received within the last five years be sent by ETS to UF Law.
 The UF Law GRE school code is 3945.
-Applicants admitted without an LSAT score who subsequently take the LSAT will be subject to admission reconsideration.

 LSAT Writing Sample